Lawrence (band)

-Lawrence is a US-based pop-soul group founded by Clyde and Gracie Lawrence, a sibling duo who grew up in New York City.
-They have been singing, performing, and writing songs together since early childhood.
-Today, Lawrence is an eight-piece band which has released four studio albums in addition to several live and acoustic albums.

-They released their fourth studio album, Family Business, on June 21, 2024.
-The album release was accompanied with the announcement of their biggest headline tour yet with shows in Europe in summer 2024 and North America in fall 2024.

-Their hit single, "Don't Lose Sight", was featured in a Microsoft commercial, which led to performances on The Late Show with Stephen Colbert, Jimmy Kimmel Live!, and CBS Saturday Morning.

-The band opened for The Rolling Stones at MetLife Stadium in May 2024, and opened for the Jonas Brothers on the entirety of their 60+ show 2023 North America tour.
-They have also opened for Jon Bellion, Lake Street Dive, Vulfpeck and Jacob Collier and have performed at various music festivals, including Coachella, Bonnaroo, and Outside Lands.
+Lawrence is an American pop-soul band formed in New York City by siblings Clyde Lawrence and Gracie Lawrence.
+Their fourth studio album, Family Business, was released on June 21, 2024.
+The lead track, “Whatcha Want,” broke into the Top 40 on the U.S. Pop Chart, was featured in The New York Times as a Song Of The Summer (Readers Pick), and was performed live on The Tonight Show Starring Jimmy Fallon.
+“Something In The Water,” another track from the album, earned a 2026 Grammy Award nomination for Best Arrangement, Instruments & Vocals for Clyde, Gracie, and their brother Linus.

 Band formation

-Clyde and Gracie Lawrence are siblings (three and a half years apart in age); they have created music and performed together since their childhood.
-Their father, Marc Lawrence, is a filmmaker, screenwriter, and director best known for movies like Miss Congeniality and Music and Lyrics.
-Their younger brother Linus was featured in the song "Come On, Brother" on their album Breakfast.
-He has appeared in Lawrence music videos.
+Clyde and Gracie Lawrence are siblings (three and a half years apart in age); they have been creating music and performing together since their childhood in New York City.
+The pair have since been joined by six of their best friends from various points in their childhood to form an eight-piece group featuring dual lead vocals, a horn section, and a full rhythm section.
+Their father, Marc Lawrence, is a filmmaker, screenwriter, and director best known for the films Miss Congeniality and Music and Lyrics.
+Their younger brother Linus was featured on the song "Come On, Brother" from their album Breakfast.
+He has also appeared in their music videos.

-Clyde is a singer, pianist, and songwriter.
-He began writing music soon after he started playing the piano at age 4.
-In the band he plays guitar, organ, and keyboard.
+Clyde began studying piano at an early age and began writing songs during childhood.
+In the band, he predominantly plays keyboard and sings, but he also occasionally plays bass, guitar, and other instruments.
 He graduated from the Dalton School in New York City in 2011 and completed an undergraduate degree at Brown University in 2015.

+Gracie also attended the Dalton School, graduating in 2015.
+She attended Brown after taking a gap year to tour with the band.
+Gracie was set to graduate from Brown in 2020 but left college early to play with Lawrence full time.

 When Marc Lawrence was working on the 2000 film Miss Congeniality and was not pleased with his options for the Miss United States pageant theme song, he turned to Clyde.
 At only age five, Clyde wrote his own version, and the film's other producers chose to add it to the film without knowing its writer.
 The Miss United States pageant anthem which Clyde composed is prominently featured in the film, and his composition led him to become the youngest member of the Songwriters Guild of America.